Professor, Human Communication Technologies Laboratory, Lead

 Human computer interaction, human 3D biomechanical modeling, speech synthesis, medical applications of modeling, computer vision, interactive arts and music.

-- Computer and Software Engineering
+- Computer and Software Systems

 - Electrical and Computer Engineering in Medicine